 His achievements include setting up and effectively managing regional technical assistance and management hubs for surveillance, capacity development and health systems strengthening programs.
 Between 2009 and 2018, he provided technical assistance to government departments across the region and collaborated with academic institutes, NGOs, technical agencies, the private sector, WHO, and government entities across Southeast Asia and the Greater Mekong Subregion on HIV and AIDS, TB, neglected tropical diseases and malaria elimination efforts.

-He has a Ph.D. in Health Systems from Tulane University and M.Sc. in Health from University College London.
+He has a Ph.D. in Health Systems from Tulane University and Master of Science in Health from University College London.